 Nora.
 I assure you, Torvald, that is not an easy question to answer.
 I really don’t know.
 The thing perplexes me altogether.
 I only know that you and I look at it in quite a different light.
 I am learning, too, that the law is quite another thing from what I supposed; but I find it impossible to convince myself that the law is right.
 According to it a woman has no right to spare her old dying father, or to save her husband’s life.
 I can’t believe that.

-For Helmer–and for most of Ibsen’s audience at the time–religion, morality, and duty were closely tied together.
+For Helmer–and for most of Ibsen’s audience at the time–religion, morality, law, and duty were closely tied together.
 Thus, the play was shocking.
 But the point, from a social systems theory perspective, is that the morality and the traditional codes of duty that arose in a stratified society cannot survive under conditions of functional differentiation.
-The individual is no longer locked into the family, and women cannot be controlled by their husbands, and duties are not imposed by God.
+The individual is no longer locked into the family, women cannot be controlled by their husbands, and duties are not imposed by God.
 Moreover, the law is just one of several function systems.
 The law does not derive from God or nature; it is contingent and could always be other than it is.
 So where previously the concepts of morality, duty, law, religion were tightly bound together, these things have all been scattered in various directions.

 The separation frees up the combinatrics, enabling an immoral application of law, or an illegal acquisition of property, or an unwelcome (“welcome/unwelcome”!) transfer of property into power. . . .
 [The old] form of integration has to be relinquished along with the enormous relevance of morality.
 Typically system codes are thus distinguished from moral coding, avoiding any congruence of positive/negative values with those of morality.
 Property and law, truth, and even political power have to be available for immoral applications.A Systems Theory of Religion, 48